 - Electives: a two-week elective in interventional radiology at the Mount Auburn Hospital and three months of elective time are available at the Brigham and Women’s Hospital.

-From the beginning, residents are expected to read assigned material, become involved in the performance and interpretation of patient examinations and participate in discussions concerning diagnostic problems.
+From the beginning, residents are expected to become actively involved in the performance and interpretation of patient examinations and to participate in discussions concerning diagnostic problems.
 Basic principles of radiology are stressed as the physical and procedural foundations of diagnostic imaging are laid.
-Residents are encouraged to work toward increasing levels of responsibility, particularly in the emergency radiology rotation, usually completed between the middle of second year and the beginning of third year.
+Residents are encouraged to work toward increasing levels of responsibility, particularly in the overnight emergency radiology rotation, usually completed between the middle of second year and the beginning of third year.

 A resident may elect to spend a maximum of three months in rotations at Brigham and Women's Hospital with approval of both program directors.
-A two-week elective rotation is also available in the Division of Interventional Radiology at the Mount Auburn Hospital, a Harvard-affiliated teaching hospital in Cambridge, MA.
+A two-week elective rotation is available in the Division of Interventional Radiology at the Mount Auburn Hospital, a Harvard-affiliated teaching hospital in Cambridge, MA.
+Residents can also choose to become involved in the clinician educator track, a global health elective, the management and leadership track, or research among other opportunities to expand their experience.

 Year 4: Focused Year